petru-braha/RR-application/README.md

         - arrival estimation

 - data
-    - itineraries
+    - routes
     - departure/arrival status
     - delays
     - arrival estimation

 ## To do

+0. correctness
+1. speed

+- suppose 100.000 users will connect to my server now.

+0. tcp over udp: if the data sent by the client is altered => wrong number of minutes => the schedule becomes incorrect. it's okay if the client's query is not received from the first attempt, but the data received by him has to be not affected and accurate.

+- decision:
+a. client uses tcp to server when sending data
+b. client uses udp to server when sending queries
+c. server uses tcp to client when sending data

-- concurency strategies:
+1. concurency strategies:
-	- child process for each client
-	- thread for each client
+	- preforked execution
 	- prethreaded execution
+	- create child process for each client
+	- create thread for each client
+	- i/o multiplexing with blocking calls
-- multiplexing will be achieved only with the select() primitive
+	- i/o multiplexing with non-blocking calls

+- using select() and unblocking I/O operations is the fastest strategy. how can i make it faster? (fastest <- course)

+- thread over child process
+	- smaller cost (course example of 50.000)
+	- there can be a lot of writes on the server data
+	- the child process will copy by ref but threads plays with the parent process' variables themselves

+- what to multiplex? in a non-concurent server multiplexing solves all their quieries. but since i'm threading the environement... it will still do the same thing.
+There will be a global I/O multiplexing, each thread accessing it.

+- decision:
+a. global file descriptors sets which will be manipulated by all threads

-- ask the professor about
+- ask the professor about: signal - receive
-- make it portable? it is only linux now.
-- signal receive?
-- tcp - sends data from server to client
-- udp - sends command from client to server
+- final implementation idea: server prethreaded accept calls, a thread is added for any other client. i/o multiplexing

 ## Limitations

+client point of view
+- connect - uses the train
+- disconnect

 ## Future improvements

+- server key bug

+- see reporting problem

+- increase safety with two running servers: one on my computer, one on the faculty's server, every update on the main server will tcp its way to the second one

+- random generator std::hash<> bug

 ## Bibliography